ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_1.md

 - 34. Frobenius othogonality and Pythagorean theorum, trace
   - trace is sum the diagonal entries
 - 35. Frobenius othogonal vector outer products

-GO BACK AND ADD KEYWORDS TO EACH PROBLEM

-- bolded words from question
-- specific techniques used, identities, etc